We often see two types of people in addiction recovery.

 The second person often struggles with 12-step work or counseling.
 The importance of honesty in recovery is one of the fundamental keystones to overcome addiction.
 It takes honesty to accept and understand that you really have a problem.
 It takes honesty to see that you have lost the power to control the amount of alcohol or drugs you put in your body.

 When participating in a 12-Step program, a sponsor will tell a newcomer that “rigorous honesty” is needed to recover from addiction.
 Honesty is printed 19 times in the book Alcoholics Anonymous and in the Twelve Steps and Twelve Traditions.
-And when doing a 12-step program, the Big Book states, “Nothing counted but thoroughness and honesty.”
+And, according to the Big Book, when doing a 12-step program, “Nothing counted but thoroughness and honesty.”

-No one likes to admit that they cannot drink or use drugs like non-addicted people.
-The idea that an alcoholic or drug addict can control and enjoy their drinking or drug use like other people has to be abandoned.
+No one likes to admit that they cannot drink or use drugs like “normal” people.
+The idea that you can learn to control and enjoy your drinking or drug use like other people has to be abandoned.

 The importance of honesty in recovery often is a deciding factor on whether someone can live a successful sober life.
 The people who do not recover are often those who are incapable of being honest.